Post Summary: What To Expect at Umpqua Hot Springs In Oregon

 If your adventure takes you to Southern Oregon, we’re revealing one of the most photographed hot springs locations in the state.

-This collection of geothermal pools sit right on the edge of a rock face, spilling 105-degree water into the North Umpqua River below.
+This collection of geothermal pools sits right on the edge of a rock face, spilling 105-degree water into the North Umpqua River below.
 It’s truly a sight to see and a must-do on any Pacific Northwest bucket list!

-In this post, we’re sharing all about Umpqua Hot Springs, what to expect, and essential tips to know before venturing out to this iconic spot!
+In this post, we’re sharing all about Umpqua Hot Springs in Oregon, what to expect, and essential tips to know before venturing out to this iconic spot!

 15 Essential Tips For Visiting Umpqua Hot Springs in Oregon